-How is the EU funded and what is the money used for?
+How is the EU funded and what is the money invested in?
 Read on to understand what the EU long-term budget is and how it is decided.

-The idea behind it is that pulling resources together makes Europe stronger and is key to boosting prosperity.
-As Europe faces the devastating social and economic impact of the coronavirus pandemic, an ambitious EU budget that meets the expectations of European is more crucial than ever.
+The idea behind it is that pooling resources makes Europe stronger and is key to boosting prosperity.
+As Europe faces the devastating social and economic impact of the coronavirus pandemic, an ambitious EU budget that meets the expectations of Europeans is more crucial than ever.

 What is the EU’s long-term budget?